 - Report to the institution’s admission cell on or before the deadline.
 Arrive early — document queues can extend on peak days.

 - Attend document verification.
-The institution’s team will verify each original document against photocopies.
+The institution’s team will verify each original document against your photocopies.
 Any missing or invalid document at this stage can disqualify your admission.

 Upgrade, Freeze or Withdraw: What Should You Do?